16. EU-UK agreement (TCA)

 Rules of origin

 Tariff-free access under a preferential trade agreement depends on compliance with rules of origin (RoO).
 To be free from tariffs, exporters have to provide a ‘statement of origin’ that shows the product content originates mainly from the UK and EU.
+Tariff-free trade involves tariff bureaucracy.

-Under the TCA, EU and UK traders have to meet RoO comparable to those that apply to EU and the UK trade with other trading partners.
-As a result, the rules and procedures are already familiar to some UK business operators but not to those that have traded exclusively within the EU, particularly SMEs.
+Under the TCA, EU and UK traders have to meet RoO comparable to those that apply to EU and UK trade with other trading partners.
+As a result, the rules and procedures are already familiar to some UK business operators, but not to those that have traded exclusively within the EU, particularly SMEs.
 Restrictive or complicated RoO make it hard to certify products sourced from different countries.

 The TCA includes mechanisms to facilitate compliance with RoO: